elizabethdaly/data-analysis-project/README.md

 Others..brief discussion here.

 ## 6. Conclusions <a name="conclusion"></a>
-Main findings:
+Main findings of this analysis:
-1. avg tip
+1. Average tip =, miniumum = , maximum = .
-2. largest group
-3. reg
+2. Average total bill =, miniumum = , maximum = .
+3. Average fractional tip =, miniumum = , maximum = .
+4. x% of the diners are smokers
+5. x% are male
+6. x% on Day
+7. x% at Time
+8. x% in size.
+9. Largest group represented in the data set is: avg tip = for full set roughly.
+10. There is a linear relationship between tip and total bill:
-4. larger parties spend more money in total, but each person in the party spends less than if they were part of a smaller group.
+11. Larger parties spend more money in total, but each person in the party spends less than if they were part of a smaller group.
+The same applies to the tip amount.
-5. pred
+12. Classification results.

 ## 7. References <a name="references"></a>